 If you notice any of these symptoms in yourself or a family member, and they can’t be associated with an explanation (such as a viral sickness bug), stop drinking your well water and get it tested immediately.

-If you’ve never tested your well water at all, or it’s been a few years since you’ve carried out well water testing, you need to get your well tested as soon as possible for a broad range of drinking water contaminants.
+If you’ve never tested your well water, get your well tested as soon as possible for a broad range of drinking water contaminants.
 This will tell you exactly what your water contains.

-Even after initial testing, you should get your private well water tested regularly for specific contaminants because your local geology can change from time to time, and new contaminants can be introduced to your well aquifer without changing the water quality.
+After this initial testing, you should get your well water tested regularly for specific contaminants because your local geology can change from time to time, and new contaminants can be introduced to your well aquifer without changing the water quality.

-I recommend carrying out comprehensive well water testing for the following contaminants:
+I recommend testing your well water for the following contaminants:

 - Hardness and alkalinity

 - Total dissolved solids (TDS)

 Many water testing laboratories provide testing packages for well water that allow for testing of all these contaminants at a discounted price.